Palo Alto at a glance

 2022

-The City of Palo Alto, CA paid $135,000 to settle a lawsuit involving a man who was attacked by a police dog while sleeping in his family’s backyard.
+The City of Palo Alto, California, paid $135,000 to settle a lawsuit involving a man who was attacked by a police dog while sleeping in his family’s backyard.

-In June 2020, Joel Alejo was sleeping in his family’s backyard in Palo Alto when an officer, Agent Nick Enberg, ordered his police dog to bite Alejo during the police’s search for a kidnapping suspect.
+In June 2020, Joel Alejo was sleeping in his family’s backyard in Palo Alto when an officer, Nick Enberg, ordered his police dog to bite Alejo while the police were searching in the area for a kidnapping suspect.
 Alejo was subsequently taken to the hospital because of his injuries.
-In January 2022, the City settled Alejo’s case for $135,000, yet Enberg remained on the force with a police dog as of September 2022, more than two years after the incident.
-This was the fifth police misconduct lawsuit that Palo Alto settled between February 2016 and January 2022.
-Including Alejo’s case, these lawsuits have cost the City $1,282,500.
+In January 2022, the City settled Alejo’s case for $135,000, yet Enberg remained on the force with a police dog as of September 2021.
+This was the fifth police misconduct lawsuit that Palo Alto settled between February 2016 and January 2022, costing a total of $1,282,500.

 Compensation